 Art & Character

-While new full-frame lenses like the Sony 50mm f1.2 will run circles around this lens in the technical department, where this APS-C Kipon 40mm f0.85 stands out is with its unique character.
+While I’m sure something like a new full-frame lens like the Sony 50mm f1.2 will run circles around this lens in the technical department (it’s full-frame), where this APS-C Kipon 40mm f0.85 stands out is with its unique character.

-That rich pillowy bokeh, beautiful tonal details and it even does a great job with focus falloff and rendering those transition zones.
-Plus it actually has pretty good micro-contrast for a 10 element f0.85 lens, which would be close-ish to a 60mm f1.2 full-frame lens.
-Not a lot of modern f1.2 full-frame lenses are putting out even remotely good micro-contrast these days, but this lens does a pretty good job for what it is.
+Rich pillowy bokeh. beautiful tonal details and it even does a great job with focus falloff and rendering those transition zones.
+Plus it actually has pretty good micro-contrast for a 10-element f0.85 lens, which would be close-ish to a 60mm f1.2 full-frame lens.
+Not a lot of modern f1.2 full-frame lenses are putting out even remotely good micro-contrast these days, but this lens does a pretty decent job for what it is.

 Bokeh overall is very vibrant and has great saturation and contrast.
 In the right situations, it can look really nice, but as you move back away from your subject it will start to swirl.